 Shoes must cover the entire foot and have soles.
 Steel toe boots are not permitted.
 Hats, hoods, bandannas, and sunglasses are not to be worn in the building.
 Disorderly Conduct A person is guilty of disorderly conduct if, with intent to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof, they: Engage in fighting or threatening or violent tumultuous behavior.
-Make unreasonable noise.
-Use obscene language or use an obscene gesture.
-Create a hazardous or physically offensive condition by any act which serves no legitimate purpose.
 Unauthorized Use of Electronic Devices, including cell phones In accordance with this policy, electronic communication devices, including personal electronic communication devices, may be used during non-instructional time.
-In accordance with this policy, electronic communication devices, including personal electronic communication devices, may not be used during the school day or at any time as follows: The Board strictly prohibits possession by students on school grounds, at district-sponsored activities, and on buses or other vehicles provided by the district, any non-district-owned laser pointers, or laser pointer attachments, and any electronic communication devices that are hazardous or harmful to students, employees, and the district.
+In accordance with this policy, electronic communication devices, including personal electronic communication devices, may not be used during the school day or at any time as follows: The Board strictly prohibits possession by students on school grounds, at district-sponsored activities, and on buses or other vehicles provided by the district, any non-district-owned laser pointers, or laser pointer attachments, and any electronic communication devices, including personal electronic communication devices that are hazardous or harmful to students, employees, and the district.
 These include, but are not limited to, devices that control/interfere with the operation of the buildings, systems, facilities, and infrastructure, or digital network.
 No exception or permission may be authorized by the principal, or designee, or anyone, for the students to possess or use such devices.